Emmanuel-Abreu/emmanuel-abreu/README.md

 ### Hello.
-I'm Emmanuel, a front-end developer.
+I'm Emmanuel, a software developer.
 My mission is to create software that enhances other people's lives.

 ### I have experience with these language, tools and frameworks:
-- Java, C++, Python, HTML, CSS, JavaScript, SQL, Git, Figma,
+- HTML, CSS, JavaScript, Git, Figma
+- Java, C++, Python, SQL
 - Windows OS, Mac OS, and Ubuntu Linux

 ### Links/where to contact me: